Vangmay/jsPsych/README.md

 	```
 	npm i webpack-define-envs-plugin
 	```
+	- Encrypted your openai key.In this program, base64 encryption is used.
+However, we recommend you to use more complex methods and then modify the decoding function in `API/openAI,js` accordingly.

-	- Add an openai key variable in the system environment variable via the advanced setting in your PC.
+	- Add the encrypted key as a system environment variable via the advanced setting in your PC.
 This is adviced by openAI for [security reasons](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety).
 	```
 	Variable name:OPENAI_API_KEY
-	Variable value:<your_api_key>
+	Variable value:<your_encrypted_key>

 	```